getsentry/rfcs/text/0104-string-parameterization-output-spec.md

 In another example, Ingest and Relay both do some parameterization of URLs, for different purposes.
 Relay will parameterize host names like `someclient.api.com` into `*.api.com` for span metrics.
 Ingest does not do that for span groups.
 This creates inconsistency in the system, where span groups might not match span metrics.

-Lastly, we do not give format parameterization recommendatiosn to our users.
+Lastly, we do not give format parameterization recommendations to our users.
 If users implement manual parameterization (e.g., in a `before_send` hook) incorrectly, their spans will be ineligible for downstream features like Performance issues.

 This spec documents the desired output of a parameterizer, regardless of context.
 This makes it possible for different parameterizers to agree, conform to a standard, share code, and create consistent correct behaviour in our systems.